 2. Your Site's Domain Appears in the Referral Report

 When your own site shows up as a referral source, it’s usually because cross-domain tracking isn’t set up right.
 This happens after checkout pages, third-party apps, or payment processors redirect visitors to your site.
 These entries break session continuity, making it harder to credit conversions correctly.
-It's an apparent reason to run a GA4 or GTM audit.
+It's an apparent reason to run a GA4 or Google Tag Manager audit.

 3. Events Appear, But With No Useful Labels

 You may see dozens of events listed in GA4.
 But they become hard to interpret and tie back to user behavior if they’re generically named or missing context (like page category or button type).
-These poor naming practices induce confusion and a lack of tracking.
+These poor naming practices induce confusion and a lack of Google Analytics 4 tracking issues.
 Thus, if your event labels have been confusing for a while, there's a good chance you might be misreading your data.
 A quick audit can help realign this tracking.

 4. Your GA4 Numbers Don't Match Other Platforms